htakeuchi/64PadGames/README.md

 - `src/games/lightsout/` contains Lights Out puzzle generation and pad feedback.
 - `src/games/match3/` contains Match 3 rules and pad feedback.

-The game layer talks only to `PadHub`, so future adapters such as other Launchpad models or Ableton Push can be added without rewriting games.
+The game layer talks only to `PadHub`, so future hardware adapters such as other Launchpad models or Ableton Push can be added without rewriting games.